gjberger/cs107e_project/README.md

 Everything runs on bare metal—no OS, no external libraries.

-I collaborated on this project with Finley Desai 📎 [LinkedIn](https://www.linkedin.com/in/your-username/).
+I collaborated on this project with [Finley Desai](https://www.linkedin.com/in/your-username/).
+).